-Use the controller's right stick to fly along the cable.
-Move the right stick to the left to fly towards point A and to the right to fly towards point B. Release the right stick to pause along the cable.
+To operate Cable Cam using the controller, move the right stick to the left to fly towards point A and to the right to fly towards point B. Release the right stick to pause along the cable.
 Use the left stick to temporarily override the camera and look left and right.
-Use the controller to set Solo's speed manually, or use the app to use a constant, preset speed.
-To control Cable Cam through the app, tap the right arrow to move towards point A and tap the left arrow to move towards point B. Cable Cam's default cruise speed is set to 9 mph (4 m/s).
-Press Pause to stop Solo, and press Fly to exit to standard flight.
+Press Pause at any time to stop Solo; press Fly to exit to standard flight.

-Figure 5.2.2.1: Cable Cam Controls
+Figure 5.2.2.2: Controller - Cable Cam Controls